 Traditionally many of us will give chocolate as a gift at Easter time, but chocolate is highly toxic to animals and should not be fed to them.
 However, pet food companies have developed pet-friendly Easter eggs for pets.

 These fun treats are made with carob, a shrub in the legume family with edible pods similar in taste to cocoa.
 Carob can be given to most animals.
 If you have small pets such as mice or hamsters, you can buy Easter eggs made from yogurt powder.

 Spoil your rabbit with a dandelion leaf Easter egg, your cat with a yogurt and catnip one, and your dog with a peanut butter and carob egg.

-To celebrate the Easter holiday, you may want to consider getting a portrait made of your pet or a family photo of your pet with the whole family.
+A picture perfect Easter gifts for pets is a portrait made of your pet or a family photo of your pet with the whole family.
 You could dress up in Easter-themed clothes such as Spring bonnets or bunny ears.